The most valuable person you haven’t hired yet

 I hope I’ve made it clear that people with disabilities have to be inventive by necessity, and hacking is a skill that you develop over time.
 So the next time you’re thinking about trying something new, you might want to look to us for help.
 We’ve already done this innovation thing a million times.

-Christina Mallon is an account supervisor at POSSIBLE and cofounder of the Open Style Lab at Parsons.
+Christina Mallon is an account supervisor at POSSIBLE and a board member of the Open Style Lab at Parsons.